shiprashah/practice/README.md

 Q] How can one expand on this problem?
 For a generic game a super player class can be created and hamurabi player class can then inherit (extend in case of java) that class
-For a more specilized hamurabi player, one can create the specilized class and have it inherit hamurabi player class The functionality of the class can be expanded to provide other sophisticated applications such as Setellers of Catan and Dominion
+For a more specilized hamurabi player, one can create the specilized class and have it inherit hamurabi player class The functionality of the class can be expanded to provide other sophisticated applications such as Setellers of Catan and PueroRico

 Q] How can you make this a multi player game?
 A] There is a note in Ruby Quiz about making this a multi player game.
 With some refactoring, this solution can be made into a multi player game.
 Here is the idea: